-This is one of the biggest challenges faced by small companies.
+Increasing sales without a marketing budget is one of the biggest challenges faced by small companies.
 You could change your prices to encourage more sales, but improving visibility and availability work too.
-For the best results, improve your visibility first then use a promotional price to increase sales.
+For the best results, raise your visibility first then use a promotional price to increase sales.
 Below, you will find three ways to make immediate improvements.

 - Increase your distribution channels so you can sell in more places